-- Electrocardiogram (ECG): Captures electrical activity of the heart. - Electroencephalogram (EEG): Monitors electrical activity in the brain. - Pulse Oximeter: Measures oxygen saturation levels.
+- Electrocardiogram (ECG): Captures electrical activity of the heart. - Electromyogram (EMG): Monitors electrical activity in muscles. - Pulse Oximeter: Measures oxygen saturation levels. - Reaction Time: This measures how fast user can react

 Each of these sensors captures analog signals that require digital conversion for software processing.
 This step involves ensuring minimal noise and distortion during the signal capture phase, which is critical for accurate analysis.